Welcome to our Website

 READ OUR MISSION STATEMENT

-We are very excited about the upcoming enhancement to our patients' immunotherapy care.
-We have purchased an immunotherapy software module from Rosch Visionary Systems (Rosch).
+We are very excited to inform you about our newest step to improve our immunotherapy (allergy shot) care.
+As part of our ongoing commitment to give our patients the best treatment we can provide, we have converted to an immunotherapy software program from Rosch Visionary Systems.
 This new, state of the art program will not only improve our shot department efficiency, but will also add additional safety measures beyond the "best practices" measures we currently have in place.

 Our Sky Ridge Clinic Has Moved to Suite #217